+So, what about photography HDR definition?
 To expand the dynamic range and make the photo look more natural and realistic, photographers take a series of shots at different exposure values.
 Each photo captures a specific range of scene details that you are going to use for building up an HDR photo.
 Once you have this series of brackets ready, you can proceed to their processing with HDR software.

 One issue that we have to figure out is what exposure values to set and how many photos we need.
 Most scenarios require three bracketed shots at -2 - 0 - +2 EV.
 Therefore, you can manually set your camera to these figures for bracketing.
 If you are lucky, your camera will do it automatically with the help of automatic auto bracketing.

 If you take up to four photos, 2-value step increments will be just enough.
 If you shoot complicated scenes with up to ten shots, 1-value step will be enough.
 The most important task of any photographer is to capture as much detail of the surrounding objects as possible by any means possible.

 Note that a tripod is essential when photographing high dynamic range scenes, as it provides stability that allows photographers to use longer shutter speeds and preserve a wide range of tonal detail in their images.